jdd1260/react-kit/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.<br>
+Tests your code for lint issues, then launches the test runner in the interactive watch mode.<br>
-See the section about [running tests](#running-tests) for more information.
+See the section about [running tests](#running-tests) for more information.\

+### `npm run test-lint`

+Tests your code for lint issues.
+Can be configured by editing `.eslintrc.json`.

 ### `npm run build`